-- 1. An insight into how scientific research is conducted - 2.
-Knowledge of Research Process, Concepts, diverse research tasks and equip them to undertake research. - 3.
-Understanding the concepts of Data collection, system modeling and reliability. - 4.
-To develop an understanding for the optimization methods in research work. - 5.
+- 1. An insight into how scientific research is conducted

+- 4. - 5.
 Methods for presentation of research results.

-Upon the completion of this course, students will demonstrate the ability to:
+- Upon the completion of this course, students will demonstrate the ability to: - II.

-- I. Evaluate current research and propose possible alternate directions for further work. - II.
 Develop hypothesis and methodology for research - III.
-Enhance the performance of research by optimization methods. - IV.
-Comprehend and deal with complex research issues in order to communicate their scientific results clearly for peer review.
+Enhance the performance of research by optimization methods. - clearly for peer review.

-Research: Research Process, Research Concept and demonstration of different types of research task

-Research design and hypothesis: Problem identification and formulation, hypothesis types and verification, methods of research.
+Research: Research Process, Research Concept and demonstration of different types of research task Research design and hypothesis: Problem identification and formulation, hypothesis types and verification, methods of research.

 Data collection and Modeling: Literature review, data analysis, Logic / Experimental / Field data based modeling, modeling based on design of new system / Process / Product, Modeling based on Statistical Concepts.
 System modeling: Simulation modeling, verification & validation of model, Validation of results, optimization of model and case studies.
+Introduction to simulation tools & techniques to carry out research.
 Reliability of Established Model: Review of theory of reliability, Hazard models, System Reliability.
+Data presentation skills Features of statisfical analysis, Histogram, bar chauts, pic charts, 2D & 3D pilots, interpolation & extrapolation, ceave fitting.
 Optimization Techniques: Introduction of Taguchi method, Steps involved in Taguchi method and its applications for process parameters, Analysis of Variance (ANOVA), its significance and applications.

-Report writing and outcome: Structure and contents of report, presentation of findings, formats of report writing, formats of publication in research journals, Referencing in academic writing, Ethics in research, electronic and internet sources, Intellectual Property.
+Report writing and outcome: Tools for writing Technical report-Later, Structure and contents of report, presentation of findings, formats of report writing, Standard national & International journals - Evaluation parameters of standard journals, celebration of -H Index, I Index, formats of publication in research journals, Referencing in academic writing, Software for detection of plagarism Ethics in research, electronic and internet sources, Intellectual Property.

-- 1. Angela Dean & Daniel Voss, Design & Analysis of Experiments, Published by Springer-Verlag New York, In - 2.
-H. Schenck Jr., Theories of Engineering Experimentation, Mc-Graw Hill, First Edition - 3.
-Law, A. M. and W. D. Kelton, 1991, Simulation Modeling and Analysis, Second Edition, McGraw-Hill - $\textbf{4.} \quad \text{Kothari C.K.
-(2004), 2/e, Research Methodology Methods \& Techniques (New Age International, New Delhi)}.$